sensu/sensu-chef/README.md

 ### SSL configuration

-Running Sensu with SSL is recommended, this cookbook uses a data bag `sensu`, with an item `ssl`, containing the SSL certificates required.
+Running Sensu with SSL is recommended, this cookbook uses a data bag `sensu` (can be overridden using the `node.sensu.data_bag_name` attribute), with an item `ssl`, containing the SSL certificates required.
 This cookbook comes with a tool to generate the certificates and data bag item.
 If the integrity of the certificates is ever compromised, you must regenerate and redeploy them.

 ```
 cd examples/ssl